wsauret/Epic7-OCR-Script/README.md

 8. Delete the sample image in the screenshots folder (``epic7-master/screenshots``) that we just tested the script on.

-9. Copy your 2200x1080 gear screenshots to ``epic7-master/screenshots`` from whereever you have them stored.
+9. Copy your 2200x1080 gear screenshots to ``epic7-master/screenshots`` from wherever you have them stored.

 10. Go back to JupyterLab and do **Run > Run All Cells** again.
 This will overwrite the "exported_gear.json" file from earlier with one that has all your gear in it.
 Congratulations!
 You're done with this script.